newamericafoundation/MDDL/README.md

 > Note: Installing docker via homebrew proved to be a pain to get working.
 Not recommended.

-If you are doing local development on the backend, you may want to install [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator#table-of-contents) so you can generate a new mock backend to test the frontend against.
-Otherwise when you raise a PR a GitHub action will generate a new api client automatically and commit it to your branch.

 If you have followed the steps correctly, `yarn mockapi` will start a mock api on port 8080, which you can verify by navigating to `http://localhost:8080/v1/documents/1` in your browser.
 You should get a response similar to:

 ```json